Healthcare Business Sales in South Florida

 Healthcare related businesses in the South Florida market are always in demand.
 Our area’s high medicare and senior citizen population, along with the constant influx of baby boomers, make healthcare companies in South Florida a hot commodity among many investors and entrepreneurs.
 Home-healthcare companies, physical therapy centers, nurse registries, and Durable Medical Equipment (DME) firms are some of these sought after healthcare related companies.

 - Licensure transfer

-- Non-compete agreements with staff
+- Non-compete agreement with key staff

-- How the business markets and procures its patients.
+- How the business markets and procures its patients

 Licensure Transfer Issues When Selling Healthcare Companies